NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Some people come into my office, and they've had state cases before but never a federal case, and they think that it works just like in the state, which could not be further from the truth.
 You don't want to be under a misconception in a federal case:

-That's why you want to sit down with an attorney with experience if you have a federal criminal case.
+That's why you should consult an experienced attorney if you have a federal criminal case.

-I've been doing this now for nearly 30 years, representing people at both the state and federal levels, so I have a good idea about the differences between both, and I also have a good idea about how you can put yourself in the best position when it relates to a federal case.
+I've been doing this for nearly 30 years, representing people at both the state and federal levels, so I have a good idea about the differences between them and how to put yourself in the best position when it comes to a federal case.

 Negotiating with the Federal Prosecutor